-When the days grow longer and the clocks go forward, an intrepid band of volunteer crew and instructors come together to offer flying lessons for our members on Tuesday and Thursday evenings.
+When the days grow longer and the clocks go forward, an intrepid band of volunteer crew and instructors come together to offer flying lessons for our members on Tuesday evenings.

 Starting at 6pm and running till sunset, these evening lessons are excellent for those building up experience in the circuit, looking to unwind after a hard day at work and/or generally learning the ropes.
 These evenings will also appeal to members wanting to keep in practice, or re-new their flying currency.